henry410213028/fb-group-crawler/README.md

 Crawler use redis as a job queue, you should start redis-server before crawler execution, if you don't have redis in local machine, refer to "Docker" section

-Program will stop until all of the posts and comments be collected, or press "Ctrl + c" to stop manually
+The program will stop until all of the posts and comments be collected, or press "Ctrl + c" to stop manually

-GROUP_ID "xxx" is a target facebook group id show in URL, for example 1260448967306807 in https://facebook.com/groups/1260448967306807
+GROUP_ID "xxx" is a target facebook group id shown in URL, for example, 1260448967306807 in https://facebook.com/groups/1260448967306807

-Data will be save as json file into "data" folder
+Data will be saved as json file into "data" folder

 Notice that the group must be public